 Last year, we saw a key non-banking financial company, Infrastructure Leasing & Financial Services (ILFS) crashing down.
 The earliest private airline company, Jet Airways closed its shutters down.
 Anil Ambani’s Reliance Communication filed for bankruptcy.
 Most recently, Dewan Housing Finance Corporation (DHFL) is facing survival blues.

 A little about DHFL

-DHFL’s gross non-performing assets (NPAs) has grown from 0.96% for the March Quarter 2018, to 2.74% for the March Quarter 2019.
-Not just that, in June 2019, the company was faced by credit rating agencies downgrading the company’s short-term debt instruments to “D” which essentially means that the credit rating agencies do not expect DHFL to repay the short term debts it owes.
+DHFL’s gross non-performing assets (NPAs) have grown from 0.96% for the March Quarter 2018, to 2.74% for the March Quarter 2019.
+Not just that, in June 2019, the company was faced with credit rating agencies downgrading the company’s short-term debt instruments to “D” which essentially means that the credit rating agencies do not expect DHFL to repay the short term debts it owes.

-What can be the reasons behind such sudden downfall?
+What can be the reasons behind such a sudden downfall?

 What steps has DHFL taken so far?